A BRIEF BIOGRAPHY OF MILLICENT GARRETT FAWCETT

 After the First World War Fawcett continued to write.
 She published a book called The Women's Victory in 1920.
 In 1924 she published her autobiography, What I remember.
 Millicent Fawcett died on 5 August 1929.
 She was cremated in Golders Green.
 In 2018 a statue of her was unveiled in Parliament Square.

-A timeline of the right to vote
+A history of the right to vote

 A timeline of women's education